lukasroegner/homebridge-nello/README.md

 **lockTimeout** (optional): timeout in milliseconds, after which the lock will be displayed as locked after you unlock the door.
 Default value is 5000.

 **locationUpdateInterval** (optional): interval in milliseconds, in which the locks of a user are updated (i.e. new locks are added as accessories, locks that are no longer under control of the user are removed).
 This interval is also used to update the reachability of the locks (if the nello API is not reachable the locks are marked as "not rechable").
 Default value is every minute (60000).
+Use 0 to disable continuous updates.

+**activityUpdateInterval** (optional): interval in milliseconds, in which the activity of the locks of a user are updated (i.e. door has been opened by another user outside HomeKit).
+This interval is used to toggle the lock state in order to enable notifications in HomeKit.
+Is also used to update the reachability of the locks (if the nello API is not reachable the locks are marked as "not rechable").
+Default value is every 10 seconds.
+Use 0 to disable continuous updates. **As soon as the public nello.io API is ready, this mechanism will be changed to an event-subscription-based model rather than polling.**

 **exposeReachability** (optional): If this value is set to true, the state of the locks is changed to "unknown" if the nello.io API is not reachable.
 Default value is false, as currently API outages are common at nello.io.
 It might be annoying to get HomeKit notifications that "the door is unlocked" (which is the content of the notification, even if the state of the door is "jammed" or "unknown").